NCDD’s Engagement Streams Framework

 - Carrie Boron, Everyday Democracy

 “I just discovered the framework and am using it in a group facilitation workshop I’m teaching to AmeriCorps interns.
-My intent is to get them to think about what type of facilitation they are attempting and what outcomes they are looking for and then looking at what methods make the most sense, given the desired outcomes.”
+My intent is to get them to think about what type of facilitation they are attempting and what outcomes they are looking for, and then look at what methods make the most sense, given the desired outcomes.”

 - Marty Jacobs, Systems In Sync